steveman1123/stonkBot/README.md

 [MarketWatch Stock Screener](https://www.marketwatch.com/tools/stockresearch/screener/)

+## Issues
+### Shortterm resolutions (next few weeks):
+* Change some selling logic (to account for some market conditions)

+### Midterm resolutions (next few months):
+* Change some more selling logic (for stocks we may have missed or didn't quite make the initial cut)
+* Add master/slave relationship to allow it to run on multiple computers in the event of the primary program going down (add redundancy)
+* Create config file(s) and move settings to those rather than being set in the scripts

+### Longterm resolutions (next few years):
+* Record trade history and give performance analytics
+* Add some basic machine learning to improve trades over time

 ## Disclaimer
 I do not claim to be a financial expert and cannot be held accountable for any losses you may incur as a result of using this software